-- ETF is a fund which will track a stock market index and trade like regular stocks on the exchange whereas index funds will track the performance of a benchmark index of the market.
+- An ETF is a fund that will track a stock market index and trade like regular stocks on the exchange, whereas index funds will track the performance of a benchmark index of the market.

-- The pricing for ETF takes place throughout the trading day but index funds get priced at the closing of the trading day.
+- The pricing for an ETF takes place throughout the trading day, but index funds get priced at the closing of the trading day.

-- In the Indian market, the minimum investment for an ETF is Rs.10,000 and index funds requires a lumpsum payment of Rs.5000 or Rs.500 if the SIP (Systematic Investment Plan) is accepted.
+- In the Indian market, the minimum investment for an ETFETFAn exchange-traded fund (ETF) is a security that contains many types of securities such as bonds, stocks, commodities, and so on, and that trades on the exchange like a stock, with the price fluctuating many times throughout the day when the exchange-traded fund is bought and sold on the exchange. is Rs.10,000, and index funds require a lump sum payment of Rs.5000 or Rs.500 if the SIP (Systematic Investment Plan) is accepted.
 This amount of minimum investment will vary as per the country and applicable laws.
-Investment through SIP is not applicable for ETF’s.
+Investment through SIP is not applicable for ETFs.

-- The aspect of flexibility and liquidity is comparatively higher in ETF as the intra-day pricing enables traders to transact with greater flexibility rather than index funds as the NAV, in this case, is computed only once a day.
+- The aspect of flexibility and liquidity is comparatively higher in an ETF as the intra-day pricing enables traders to transact with greater flexibility rather than index funds as the NAV, in this case, is calculated only once a day.

-- With respect to investment application, ETF’s can be used for long-term investment and trading strategies but for index/mutual funds it is wealth creation over the longer term through equity and debt base.
+- With respect to investment application, ETFs can be used for long-term investment and trading strategies but for index/mutual funds; it is wealth creation over the long term through equity and debt base.

-- ETF transaction requires settlement time of 3 days whereas index fund requires just a day offering the holders quicker access to liquid cash following a sale.
+- An ETF transaction requires a settlement time of 3 days, whereas the index fund requires just a day offering the holders quicker access to liquid cash following a sale.

-- Though trading of ETF’s reflect the real-time environment of the market, as they are not directly associated with the NAV, they are susceptible to manipulations which may not be acceptable to risk-averse investors with preference to stable investment.
+- Though trading of ETFs reflects the real-time environment of the market, as they are not directly associated with the NAV, they are susceptible to manipulations, which may not be acceptable to risk-averse investors with preference to stable investment.
 Index funds cannot be sold short and generally offer more stability for conservative investors.